 Protect What's Important, Your Family's Health!

 If you are having issues with German Cockroaches, let Miche Pest Control's experienced team of technicians help you protect your family.
+Schedule your cockroach control service today!
 If you're not sure whether or not you're dealing with German Cockroaches, schedule a free inspection for your home or business in DC, Northern Virginia, or Maryland by contacting Miche Pest Control today!

 Request Your Free Inspection